Zera (character)

-Zera is a supervillain appearing in the Spawn universe comics.
+Zera is a supervillain appearing in the Spawn comic book series.

 Fictional character biography

 As a conflict erupts in Heaven that may well be the final war between Heaven and Hell, it is revealed that God has an abandoned creation.
 The forces of the Forgotten gather at the gates of Paradise, and the Angels know that soon the walls will be breached.
 One of the ruling Seraphim sees no alternative and releases a long-forgotten warrior from imprisonment in the hope of turning the tide.
 A warrior of immense power, imprisoned by God himself, she is known as Zera.

 Zera is the Queen of the Seraphim, one of the most powerful beings in all creation.
 Because she is utterly insane and has an endless blood lust, God chose to lock her away in the depths of the Shining City.
 In these desperate times, Zera has been set free to defend the Throne of Creation.

 Free to enter the fray once more, she is seen single-handedly annihilating the armies of the Forgotten Ones.
 During battle, Zera's insanity and blood lust manifest themselves in the form of an enormous, white-furred bestial Humanoid.
 This Avatar is capable of breathing white celestial fire and obeys Zera's every command.

-After defeating the Forgotten, Zera looks to the last and mocks him.
-He claims that there is still one more of the Forgotten and while Zera shakes him to try to get the name, she snaps his neck.
+After defeating the Forgotten, Zera looks at the last and mocks him.
+He claims that there is still one more of the Forgotten, and while Zera shakes him to try to get the name, she snaps his neck.
 He never finishes the word, "Ma..." which would give her the name she desires, that of Lord Mammon, the architect behind the siege on Heaven.
 Knowing that Hell could break through the gates of Heaven at any moment and that Heaven's forces have been seriously depleted and are no match for evil, Zera heads out to find God and return him to his throne.
 Keyed into the essence of God, she tracks him down and finds him in the human form of Jacob Fitzgerald.
 At first, he doesn't remember who he is.
-With Zera's revelation, his memories return and the two depart for Heaven.
-With his return, The Rapture begins.
+With Zera's revelation, his memories return, and the two depart for Heaven.
+With his return, the Rapture begins.
 Later on, he is found by a now God-like Spawn after easily killing off many of Hell's forces during the Apocalypse.